ESRC DTC PhD Student, Faculty of Social Sciences

 Esmeralda is a doctoral researcher in the School of Politics and International Relations at the University of Nottingham.
 She holds a liberal arts and sciences BA (hons) in the Humanities and Rhetoric & Argumentation from University College Roosevelt and a MARes and MScRes from the University of Amsterdam, in Rhetoric, Argumentation Theory and Philosophy and Communication Science respectively, with political argumentation and political communication as specialisations.
 Her PhD is a collaborative studentship with the Committee on Standards in Public Life (CSPL) and mainly funded by the Economic and Social Research Council (ESRC) and the School of Politics and international Relations.

-Esmeralda teaches modules on comparative politics, quantitative methods and Q-step:
+Esmeralda teaches and assists with modules on comparative politics, voting behaviour, quantitative methods and Q-step:

 Project: "Public Opinion and Contemporary Communication Strategies in the UK".
 Supervised by Professor Cees van der Eijk and Dr. Anja Neundorf.